mnieber/gen/docs/developers-manual.rst

 5. This creation rule is a more specific match for the `project:item` term.
 It will be called instead of the more general creation rule right above it.
 6. A relation rule will be called by Moonleap for any relation in the spec file that matches the rule.
+7. Verbs in relation rules can be defined as tuples that contain different variants, so that it makes no difference whether you write /posts or /saves.
-7. A relation rule may return a new list of relations that are processed in the same way as the relations from the spec file.
+8. A relation rule may return a new list of relations that are processed in the same way as the relations from the spec file.
 If needed, new resources (mentioned in these relations) will be created.
-8. The create_forward helper function will accept arguments that are either a term or a resource.
+9. The create_forward helper function will accept arguments that are either a term or a resource.
 In the latter case, it converts the resource into a term (Moonleap knows which term was used to create the resource).
-9. Note that a resource may be twice related to another resource (using different verbs, in this case "posts" and "documents").
+10. Note that a resource may be twice related to another resource (using different verbs, in this case "posts" and "documents").
 The _term helper function returns the term associated with the resource.